amir-saeed/mongoDB/README.md

 To use mongoDB, use robomongo ( https://robomongo.org/download) as management studio to see records visually.

+##To start mongo, open two terminal,

+write in one terminal,

+mongod, it will start the server

+in other terminal, start with
+run command: mongo

+it will start mongo database

+now list dow all the databases
+run: show dbs
+run: use users
+run: show collections

+##Commands

 1. To show all databases
 show dbs